hyperledger/iroha/docs/source/references/api_spec.md

 First message after handshake from client: `SubscriptionRequest`

+When server is ready to transmit events it sends: `SubscriptionAccepted`

 Server sends `Event` and expects `EventReceived` after each, before sending the next event.

 ### Metrics